-- The Council is undertaking a full review of the Local Development Plan to inform a decision as to whether a short form or full revision procedure should be followed to update the plan.
-As housing is a failing area either procedure would review the housing requirement and housing allocations to ensure that they are available and deliverable. - The Regeneration Division of the Council is working as part of the City Region to address issues in the housing market.
-A number of projects are being pursued to assist the delivery of housing. - The Regeneration Division of the Council is working in partnership with RSL partners to bring forward parts of the Ebbw Vale North site (former school site (209 units) and college site (74 units)) - planning applications for these are imminent.
-They are also working with Newbridge Construction to bring a further parcel of land on the MU1 site forward - a planning application for this site is imminent.
+- The Regeneration Division of the Council is working as part of the City Region to address issues in the housing market.
+A number of projects are being pursued to assist the delivery of housing. - The Regeneration Division of the Council is working in partnership with RSL partners and a private developer to bring forward parts of the Ebbw Vale North site (former school site (209 units) and college site (74 units)) - planning applications for these are imminent.
+They are also working with Newbridge Construction to bring a further parcel of land on the MU1 site forward - a planning application for this site has now been received.